memononen/Skribidi/readme.md

 Everything text related is hard, and messy, and full of nuances.

 If you wanted to have bidirection text display and input for you project, there are not many options.
-There are a lot of great projects that cover parts of the text stack, but there's still huge amount of work left piece things together.
+There are a lot of great projects that cover parts of the text stack, but there's still a huge amount of work left to piece things together.
 A lot of the wisdom is scattered all over old browser bugs, blogs that might not exists anymore, or bits of code scattered all over the world.

 Many text stacks are part of larger projects, like browsers or game engines,